Jakub Dobes must have flipped when he heard his coach talking about Samuel Montembeault - Dose.ca

 – Anthony Martineau (@Antho_Martineau) November 4, 2025

-I understand that St-Louis has no advantage in planting Montembeault in front of the media (he has no advantage in doing so) and that he wants to limit discussions about discussions about the sacrosanct goaltending controversy, but…
+I understand that St-Louis isn't going to plant Montembeault in front of the media (it's not in his best interest to do so) and that he wants to limit discussion of the sacrosanct goaltending controversy, but…

 But Dobes must be capering.
 Because he's performing for a club that's back to wanting to win every game.